- Member (Full-Time)

 Appointment is by Order in Council for an initial term of up to 2 years and is subject to renewal for a maximum of 10 years in a given position, upon the recommendation of the Chair.

 Meet as required

-The annual remuneration is $110,482 plus benefits comparable to the benefit entitlements of the Ontario Public Service (OPS) executives in the Senior Management Group of the OPS.
-Appointees shall be reimbursed for reasonable work-related expenses while engaged in the business of the Local Planning Appeal Tribunal in accordance with the Travel, Meal and Hospitality Expenses Directive and any other Treasury Board and Management Board of Cabinet directives.
+The annual remuneration is $110,482, plus benefits comparable to the benefit entitlements of Ontario Public Service executives.
+Appointees shall be reimbursed for reasonable work-related expenses while engaged in the business of the Ontario Land Tribunal, in accordance with the Travel, Meal and Hospitality Expenses Directive and any other Treasury Board and Management Board of Cabinet directives.